-- 1. Several mastery quizzes, which cover the lecture material under discussion, will be assigned in class.
+Several mastery quizzes, which cover the lecture material under discussion, will be assigned in class.
 The quizzes are given to ensure that you are keeping up with the reading and more importantly that you understand what we are discussing.
 The quizzes will be administered electronically and therefore will be available on the moodle class site.
 You will take the quiz to check your understanding of the material.
 You will then have the opportunity to re-take the quiz (if you want) to show a better understanding of the material.
 You will generally have a week to complete this cycle.
-(INTASC 1, 3, 7, 8) - 2.
-There will be three exams during the semester.
-These assessments will be designed to address your understanding of the material presented in the text and in class.
-The exams will generally consist of a section of multiple choice questions, a section of chemical reactions where you will need to supply the major organic product based on the starting compounds and the reaction conditions, a section requiring you to provide a step-wise flow of electrons describing how a given starting material is converted into a given product, and essay response question(s) where you will be required to apply and synthesize the material that has been presented and discussed in class.
+(INTASC 1, 3, 7, 8)

+There will be four cumulative examinations given in class.
+These exams will cover the material presented in the text and in lecture.
+The tests are given to ensure your understanding of the course objectives.
+The Final Exam will be given as an in-class cumulative exam.
+It will follow the format of the other exams.
+The Final Exam will be administered in two parts, the last Wednesday and Friday of regular class for the semester.
 (INTASC 3, 7, 8)